 Here, I have no interest in duplicating Shewchuk’s efforts; instead, I’m aiming to share my own intuitive understanding.
 I explain, in words, why CG is so powerful and how it does that.

 I define the best solvers as analogs to the best chefs.
 You want a solver that is cheap, efficient, and that works well in practice.
 By cheap, I mean you don’t want to spend too long preparing to gather all the ingredients, and you certainly don’t want to exhaust memory.
 If you have too many ingredients to start with, this should be justified by the complexity of your problem.
 The memory limitation is more obvious.
 Despite Moore’s law, we soon realize that we can be much less optimistic on memory.
 One important aspect of many real-world problems is non-uniqueness.
 This means you can have many possible solutions to your problem.
 To address that, we often regularize the problem by adding some desired attributes about the solution.
 In some cases, the non-uniqueness can be so bad that checking the correctness of the solution becomes nontrivial.
-In these cases, having quantitative measures of the correctness of the solution is challenging despite our best efforts.
-At the end, we seek maximum objectivity with minimum subjectivity.
+In these cases, having quantitative measures about the correctness of the solution is challenging despite the best efforts; at the end, we seek maximum objectivity with minimum subjectivity.

 The simplest iterative procedure is to start at some , an initial guess of the solution (which can be zero if no guess is available), and then take a series of steps that progressively minimize the objective function in certain directions.
 A good direction to search along is one we know should point towards a new that minimizes the objective function.
 Back in the era where there was no GPS, people had to rely on other people to find their way.
 I think of good search directions as people who point you, each time you ask, towards where you get closer to the sought location.
 Mathematically, we are taught early in school that the gradient of a function helps achieve that.
 More specifically, the negative of the gradient specifies the direction along which the function decreases fastest.
 Going back to our objective function , it is clear that a good search direction is along the negative gradient , which is also known as the residual.